wp-plugins/email-newsletter/readme.txt

 Tags: Email, Newsletter, SendMail, Contact, plugin, widgets Requires at least: 3.0
 Tested up to: 3.8
-Stable tag: 19.0
+Stable tag: 20.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 This easy-to-use plugin provides a simple way for Wordpress users to email registered users, commenters and subscribers.
+Automate user growth through ReadyGraph integration.

 == Description ==

 Email Newsletter plugin has options to send HTML emails/newsletters to registered users, comment authors, subscribers and contact form users.
 When a visitor registers, comments, subscribes or uses the Simple Contact Form plugin, their information is stored in a database.
 Email Newsletter plugin users can view their user base, and email users.
 This plugin also sends automated email updates to registered users based on activity relevant to that user.
 This plugin is great for those who seek an easy way to capture user information and send newsletters and automated email updates.

+This plugin has integrated [ReadyGraph](http://readygraph.com/), an optional set of features to automate the growth of your userbase.
+It helps you achieve the three goals of any web marketer: maximize conversion of site visitors to register for your email list, maximize viral referrals for your site, and maximize return visits to your site.
+To accomplish this, we have integrated a key set of growth features with this plugin:
+	- Intelligent signup popup with email or one-click Facebook login
+	- Full viral referral flow
+	- Automated end user re-engagement emails including welcome emails, weekly digest, friend joined alert and more (all email campaigns are optional and configurable)
+	- Enhanced email deliverabilty
+	- Cloud-based analytics and data storage
+	- Settings that allow you to turn on and off all ReadyGraph features.

 = Features =